 First observed after the end of the Civil War, Memorial Day honors the memory of U. S. soldiers who have died in military service.
-Local re-enactors will honor the memory of veterans past and present.
+During the weekend, local re-enactors will honor the memory of veterans past and present.

 Fourth at the Fort!

 The soldiers of Fort D were very patriotic.
 At the national holiday, they would celebrate by firing their rifles and cannon and flying their flags proudly.
 Come join with us as we celebrate the birth of our nation.